Montessori Language Program

-How a child learns to speak and understand the spoken word is a mysterious process.
-As long as a child is exposed to some language in his/her early life, s/he will almost always learn to speak.
-We don’t entirely understand why, but we know this to be true absent certain complications.
-She will learn the vocabulary that she is offered.
-We can do much to enrich these offerings, to give the child a greater wealth of words at her command, but we can not make her learn to speak.
-That occurs in a way that, at present, remains a mystery.
+As long as a child is exposed to some language in his/her early life, they will almost always learn to speak.
+We can do much to enrich these offerings, to give the child a greater wealth of words at their command, but we can not make them learn to speak.

 But the same can not be said for writing or reading.
 These, we teach.

 Writing and reading require instruction of some sort and require some degree of effort by the child.
-She must exert herself on the components of our language to build it for herself.
-She must mount each of these steps:
+They must exert themself on the components of our language to build it for themself.
+They must mount each of these steps:

 - Step 1: Spoken Language: create an internal dictionary and practice using the words in it

-- Step 2: Phonetic Awareness: learn the sounds within words and the sounds/symbols of our alphabet
+- Step 2: Phonemic Awareness: learn the sounds within words and the sounds/symbols of our alphabet

 - Step 3: Creating Words (Writing): learn to put those sounds/symbols together to make words